aztecman/100_DAYS_OF_ML/README.md

 **3.** tried out the code for the first 5 chapters of "Deep Learning with Python" by Francois Cholet.

 **Thoughts:**
-When I tried to run some of Francois Cholet's code on Convolutional Neural Nets, I found it estimating each epoch at 5+ hours... so I shut down training and checked the GPU.
+When I tried to run some of Francois Cholet's code on CNNs today, I found it estimating each epoch at 5+ hours... so I shut down training and checked the GPU.
 Of course I'd forgotten to activate the environment in which I have GPU version of tensorflow properly installed (whoops).
 After activating, each epoch took about ten seconds.

 ###  Code Snippet for checking if CUDA (GPU) is being used:
 #### import tensorflow as tf